Inflation 2021: Is It Something To Worry About

 Our response is, yeah, what about it?

-The average annual inflation rate in Europe over the last five years equates to 0.9%.
+Europe’s average annual inflation rate over the last five years equates to 0.9%.
 In 2020, it was 0.69%.
 Germany, the most significant player in the EU, experienced negative inflation for the second half of 2020.
-Spain has been floating in and out of the negative territory for years on end.
+Spain has been floating in and out of the negative territory for years.
 Almost 70% of European sovereign bonds had negative nominal yields up to roughly Nov 2020.

 Current German Yields

-You would think that the experts who have access to all this data and more would at least attempt to take a cursory look at it.
+You would think that the experts with access to all this data and more would at least attempt to take a cursory look at it.
 But then again, why would they, when they know that 90% or more of their audience are brain dead and believe whatever crap they publish.
-So, keeping up with the style of shoddy journalism, these reporters/experts (AKA digital wenches) do what they are best known, serving crap under the guise of caviar.
-Here are some of the recent headlines that simply don’t fit the narrative when you look at the long-term charts we posted above.
+So, keeping up with the style of shoddy journalism, these reporters/experts (AKA digital wenches) do what they are best known for, serving crap under the guise of caviar.
+Here are some of the recent headlines that don’t fit the narrative when you look at the long-term charts we posted above.

 Should a rising 10-year yield scare you out of stocks?
 Yahoo- March 4, 2021